AkBKukU/udev-device-setup-demo/README.md

 ### 2. Make key press run commands

-I'm going to cover two different ways of doing this that each have pros and cons.
+I'm going to cover two different ways of doing this and each have pros and cons.
 They will both run commands after reading a key press, but how they do it is different.

  - Option **A** is `xinput test` which will require you to have a script to handle reading all the button presses.
 This could be used for creating unique